ual/PILATES/README.md

 4. Make sure your Python environment has `docker-py`, and `pyyaml` installed.

 ## 2. I/O
-PILATES needs to have two files in the local application directories in order to run:
+PILATES only needs two local data files in order to run.
+Currently these are organized as follows: 1) an archive of land use and population tables; and 2) a table of origin-destination skims.  to have two files in the local application directories in order to run:
-1. **pilates/urbansim/data/custom_mpo_XXXX_model_data.h5** - an UrbanSim-formatted HDF5 datastore where `XXXX` is an MPO ID that must correspond to one of the region IDs specified in the UrbanSim settings ([L25](https://github.com/ual/PILATES/blob/master/settings.yaml#L25))
+1. **pilates/urbansim/data/custom_mpo_xxxxxxxx_model_data.h5** - an UrbanSim-formatted HDF5 datastore where `xxxxxxxx` is an 8-digit region ID that must correspond to one of the IDs specified in the settings ([L40](https://github.com/ual/PILATES/blob/master/settings.yaml#L40))
-2. **pilates/beam/beam_outputs/XXXX.csv.gz** - the input skims file, where `XXXX` is the name of the skims file specified in the settings ([L14](https://github.com/ual/PILATES/blob/master/settings.yaml#L14)).
+2. **pilates/<travel model>/<travel model data dir>/<skims filename>** - the input skims file, where `<skims filename` is the name of the skims file specified in the settings ([L30](https://github.com/ual/PILATES/blob/master/settings.yaml#L30)).
+Currently `polaris` and `beam` are the only supported travel models.

 With those two files in those two places, PILATES should handle the rest.